edtechre/pybroker/README.md

 - A super-fast backtesting engine built in [NumPy](https://numpy.org/) and accelerated with [Numba](https://numba.pydata.org/).
 - The ability to create and execute trading rules and models across multiple instruments with ease.
 - Access to historical data from [Alpaca](https://alpaca.markets/) and [Yahoo Finance](https://finance.yahoo.com/).
-- The option to train and backtest models using [Walkforward Analysis](https://www.pybroker.com/en/latest/notebooks/6.%20Training%20a%20Model.html#Walkforward-Analysis), which simulates how the strategy would work during real trading.
+- The option to train and backtest models using [Walkforward Analysis](https://www.pybroker.com/en/latest/notebooks/6.%20Training%20a%20Model.html#Walkforward-Analysis), which simulates how the strategy would perform during actual trading.
 - More reliable trading metrics that use randomized [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to provide more accurate results.
 - Caching of downloaded data, indicators, and models to speed up your development process.
 - Parallelized computations that enable top-notch performance.